jonathanwangjhu/cc-project/README.md

 ## Setup for Checkpoint 2
 * make sure you have `npm` installed on your computer and XCode.
 * `npm install -g ionic`
 * To compile our app and get it ready to deploy onto an iOS device, clone our repo and `cd` into the 'vision' directory.
+* `npm i` again to install the modules that our app will need.
 * Open XCode, and click on 'Open', and open the directory ios in vision > platforms.
 * Then, enter `ionic cordova prepare ios`
 * Once it's done compiling, select your iOS device next to the play button on the top left, and then press play.

+If you are trying to run on Android, you can try `ionic cordova prepare android` but we have not tested our app on Android, as we only have iOS devices.